bwaklog/bwaklog.github.io/README.md

     - `make fresh` : deltes the pre-existing `anna` dir and clones the lates repo
     - `make serve` : builds the site and serves it to `localhost:8000` by default
     - `make clean` : deletes the `anna` dir

+## Additional notes.

+If you want a more lazy way of hosting your site and not using github pages.
+You can try out [Netlify Drop](https://app.netlify.com/drop).
+For this you need a folder with all the contents of your site rendered out.
+Run `make host` and it will produce a fresh build of your contents with the latest ssg pulled.
+Drop the `rendered/` directory into the site and you are good to go.